-In the early 20th century, St. Jude Thaddeus was relatively unknown to the general Catholic population in the United States.
-Claretian Missionary, Father James Tort, CMF founded the National Shrine of St. Jude in 1929 at Our Lady of Guadalupe Church on the southeast side of Chicago.
-Father Tort was the Pastor of the parish and had been sent there by the Claretians to organize the construction of the church for a parish in need of hope and support.
+Claretian priest and pastor at Our Lady of Guadalupe in Chicago, Father James Tort, founded the National Shrine of St. Jude in 1929 at his church.
+Father Tort had been sent there by the Claretians to organize the construction of the church for a parish in need of hope and support.

 The National Shrine of St. Jude and the St. Jude League bring together millions of devotees in a community of prayer and hope.
 The faithful around the world send the Claretians their special intentions and stories of hope.
 The St. Jude League provides a path for letters of petition and of gratitude to be delivered directly to the altar of St. Jude at the National Shrine.
-Each week we place the people’s intentions at the altar of St. Jude and pray for their petitions in our Masses.
+Each week, we place the people’s intentions at the altar of St. Jude and pray for their petitions in our Masses.

 They also flock to Solemn Novenas to St. Jude, which take place five times each year at the Shrine at Our Lady of Guadalupe Church.